rawiriblundell/linux_speedrun/README.md

 * `behead` - print the last n lines of a file (default -5)
 * `rmln` - remove a line from a file (requires `head` and `behead`)
 * `chln` - change a line from a file with corrected content (requires `head` and `behead`)
+* `insln` - insert a line into a file at the specified line number
 * `grep` - search a file for a string
 * `lncount` - possibly a line count could be useful

 These tools will necessarily be *extremely* rudimentary and fragile, as they'll be bootstrapped with individual `echo` calls.
 For example, to create an extremely basic `cp` command, knowing that we have `cat`:

 ```
 echo "#!/bin/ksh" > cp